Journal of Islamic Faith

 • Shorter reflection pieces by activists, imams, and chaplains: 2,000-3,000 words.

-Assembly of the Manuscript: Standard research papers should be 7,000-10,000 words in length or longer, if approved by the editor.
+Assembly of the Manuscript: Standard academic papers should be 7,000-10,000 words in length or longer if approved by the editor.
 The article should be in Microsoft Word format.
-All submissions must conform to the Journal guidelines: original, unpublished research; double-spaced and single-sided; and in the Chicago Style.
+All submissions must conform to the Journal guidelines: original, unpublished research; double-spaced and single-sided; and in the Chicago (Author-Date) Style.

-Title, an abstract, 3-5 keywords, text, references, footnotes, tables, figures, and appendices.
-Not all papers will have all elements.
-However, if they do, this is the order in which they should be arranged.
+The manuscript of an academic article should contain the following parts: a title, an abstract, 3- 5 keywords, text, footnotes, references, tables, figures, and appendices.
+Not all papers will have all the elements.
+However, if they do, this is the order in which they would generally be arranged.

 Submission of the Manuscript:

-• Send a brief note of intent to contribute noting the type, scope, and focus of your submission by December 15, 2022.
-You will receive a note of acceptance/non-acceptance by mid-January 2023.
+• Short abstract: Send a brief note of intent to contribute noting the type, scope, and focus of your submission by March 1, 2024.
+You will receive a note of acceptance/non-acceptance by April 15, 2024.

 Submissions are accepted via e-mail: journal@islamicseminary.us